Clip Studio Paint

 Clip Studio Paint (previously marketed as Manga Studio in North America), informally known in Japan as Kurisuta (クリスタ), is a family of software applications developed by Japanese graphics software company Celsys.
 It is used for the digital creation of comics, general illustration, and 2D animation.
 The software is available in versions for macOS, Windows, iOS, iPadOS, Android, and ChromeOS.
-The program is widely used by amateur and professional comics creators.
+The program is widely used by amateur and professional comics creators, and animation studios.

 The application is sold in editions with varying feature sets.
 The full-featured edition is a page-based, layered drawing program, with support for bitmap and vector art, text, imported 3D models, and frame-by-frame animation.
 It is designed for use with a stylus and a graphics tablet or tablet computer.
 It has drawing tools which emulate natural media such as pencils, ink pens, and brushes, as well as patterns and decorations.
 It is distinguished from similar programs by features designed for creating comics: tools for creating panel layouts, perspective rulers, sketching, inking, applying tones and textures, coloring, and creating word balloons and captions.